pixel-perfect-agency/next-foundation/docs/02-FOLDER-STRUCTURE.md

 The **styles** folder contains all the global styles for the application.
 In this case it loads [TailwindCSS](https://tailwindcss.com/).

-### **/tests**

-The **tests** folder contains e2e tests with Playwright.
-This is a great tool for testing the application.
-It is very easy to use and has a lot of great features.
-Read extensive documentation about [Playwright here](https://playwright.dev/docs/intro).

 <br>

 ### **/types**